sngjoy/emotion_detector/README.md

 ## About the Model
 ##### Model Architecture
+1. Object localisation:
+A pretrained face detector from OpenCV is used.
+It is based on Single Shot Detector (SSD) framework with a ResNet base network.
+The model can be found in the `face_detector` folder.
+    - `deploy.prototxt`: contains ResNet model architecture
+    - `res10_300x300_ssd_iter_140000.caffemodel`: contains weights of the model

+2. Object Classification
 The CNN model consists of the following layers:
     - Convolution (64 Filters)
         - Conv2D
         - Batch Norm
         - Conv2D
         - Batch Norm
         - Max Pool
         - Dropout
     - Convolution (128 Filters)
     - Convolution (256 Filters)
     - FC Batch Norm Dropout
     - Softmax Output

+The model can be found in the `model` folder.

 ##### Model Parameters
 Loss function: Categorical Cross Entropy